nietoperz809/JForth/readme.md

 SWAP            -- Swap TOS and TOS-1
 TAN             -- Tangent
 TANH            -- Tangent hyperbolicus
 THEN
-TICK            -- Get clock value
-TIME            -- Get a time string
+TIME            -- Get time
-TOBIG           -- Make BigInt values of what is on the stack TOBITS          -- Make bit sequence from number TOCOMPLEX       -- convert to Complex
+TOBIG           -- Make BigInt values of what is on the stack TOBITS          -- Make bit sequence from number TOCHAR          -- make character from numeric value TOCOMPLEX       -- convert to Complex
 TODLIST         -- Create List of digits
 TODOUBLE        -- Make double value of what is on the stack